BITS Pilani: Inception

 Founded in 1929, the Birla Education Trust established an intermediate college, followed by the addition of Science and Pharmacy colleges in 1943 and 1950 respectively.
-The Birla College of Engineering, offering degree programs in electrical and mechanical engineering was started in 1946.
-The master's program in electronics was introduced in 1955.
-In 1964, the Birla Colleges of Science, Engineering and Pharmacy were incorporated to form the Birla Institute of Technology and Science (BITS).
+The Birla College of Engineering, offering dincorporated to form the Birla Institute of Technology and Science (BITS).

 Reacting to early criticism about the project, contemporary advisor Thomas Drew said:

 In my judgment to attempt to develop an American institution in India would be like trying to graft apples on a pine tree.
 We have not been asked to make such an attempt.
 We were asked to help devise in India an Indian technological school to produce graduates with the know-how to produce knowledge pertinent for India….
 In many respects, they consider us immature, rude, hypocritical barbarians who in certain respects happened to hit it lucky.
 To be viable in India an institution must be framed with Indian values in mind.

 BITS Pilani became a deemed university established under Section 3 of the UGC Act, 1956 by notification No. F.12-23/63.U-2 of 18 June 1964.
 In its formative years, the Institute tied up with the Massachusetts Institute of Technology (MIT), Boston, USA.
 It adopted a semester system, modular structure of courses, continuous and internal evaluation, letter grading and the likes.
-It also created linkages with the industries which yielded structured “Practice Schools” as an integral component of education.
+It also created linkages with the industries which yielded structured "Practice Schools" as an integral component of education.

 The Institute board provided direction in developing a curriculum, selecting equipment, upgrading the library and recruiting (and training) an Indian faculty.
 To quicken the pace of reform he convinced C. R. Mitra to be the new director of the institute.
 Mitra advocated a "practice school" internship program as a requirement for faculty and students.
 The Practice School Program is still a requirement for students in BITS.